emmajanedrews/base-template/_drafts/a-look-at-our-market.md

 ---
 layout: post
-title: A Look at Our Market
+title: 'A Look at Our Market: 2016 vs. Now'
 date: 2017-10-05 12:48:00
 tags:
   - Market Update